-Personal data is basically all information that can be attributed to a living, physical person.
+Personal data is basically all information that can be attributed to a living, physical (natural) person.
 Names, e-mail addresses and personal identification numbers are a few examples of information that can be personal data.
 An IP address can also be personal data.

-9.8 What are the requirements of the GDPR/Data Protection Act?
+9.8 What are the requirements of GDPR and Data Protection Act?